 Facts, Data, Basics

 In 2016, Charlottesville City Schools received federal recognition for our environmental and wellness programs!
 To learn more about this 2016 U.S. Department of Education Green Ribbon Schools District Sustainability Award, click here.
+In addition, all nine of Charlottesville City Schools were awarded 2017 Virginia Naturally Schools designation for our efforts in supporting environmental conservation and stewardship.

 Students at City Schools learn about the natural world through experiential learning projects that take them outside to the schoolyard and beyond.